Genting Hong Kong: History

-Dream Cruises

-Dream Cruises was a cruise line owned by Genting Hong Kong.
-Genting announced the introduction of Dream Cruises in November 2015 in Guangzhou as an Asian luxury cruise line.
-It debuted in November 2016.

-Fleet

-Dream Cruises operated three ships, the Genting Dream, World Dream, and Explorer Dream.
-Two cruise ships were still in construction before the cruise line's liquidation.

-Former Fleet

 Resorts

 Genting Hong Kong partnered with Philippines-based Alliance Global Group to establish Resorts World Manila.
 It is located across Terminal 3 of Ninoy Aquino International Airport.
 It houses three hotels: Maxims Tower, Marriott Hotel Manila, and Remington Hotel.
 The Newport Mall is part of this resort and includes the Newport Cinemas and the 1,500-seat Newport Performing Arts Theater.